seansovine/numerical_examples/cpp_matrix/README.md

 - Has a Matrix class template representing an $m x n$ matrix with scalar type T, implementing the parentheses operator.
 - Has a Vector subclass representing a column matrix, implementing the subscript operator.
-- Implements scalar multiplication, and matrix-matrix addition and multiplication, and the matrix $\infty$-norm.
+- Implements scalar multiplication, matrix-matrix addition and multiplication, and the matrix $\infty$-norm.
 - Implements explicit Matrix to string conversion.

 ## Design decisions